All you need to know to plan your Tromso itinerary

 • Go local : Hiring local guides ensures you get the best experience, plus they know the safest and most scenic spots.

 • Respect the culture: Tromso and its surroundings are home to Sámi communities.
-Be mindful and respectful, especially during reindeer tours or cultural experiences.
+Be respectful, especially during cultural experiences.

 Frequently asked questions about planning the best Tromso itinerary